 Do Raccoons Attack?

 Raccoons are naturally shy animals that prefer to retreat when they sense humans nearby.
-However, as the pests' natural habitat decreases and they spend more time around people, this fear can fade.
+However, as the pests' natural habitat decreases and they adapt more to a human environment, that fear can dwindle.

 How Dangerous Are Raccoons?